Meet the current Officers of the OWCA Executive Board. You can contact the Board at board@onlinewritingcenters.org.

 Vacant, Accessibility Co-Chair

-Length of term: 1 year, followed by 1-year as Accessibility Chair
+Length of term: January 2026 to December 2026, followed by 1-year as Accessibility Chair

 Jennifer Torres, Conference Chair